chrislow8683/InuWoofyTime/README.md

 # InuWoofyTime
- A one-page web application with AngularJS, Bootstrap, PHP and JS
+ A one-page web application with AngularJS, Bootstrap, PHP and pure JS